 How to fix it

-Organizations should focus on carefully controlling network access among systems within subnets and building better detection and alerting strategies for lateral movement between systems that have no business communicating with one another.
-They should focus on odd DNS lookups, system-to-system communication with no apparent use and odd behavioral trends in network traffic.
-Proxies, firewalls and microsegmentation tools may help create more restrictive policies for traffic and systems communications.
+Focus on carefully controlling network access among systems within subnets and building better detection and alerting strategies for lateral movement between systems that have no business communicating with one another.
+Monitor for odd DNS lookups, system-to-system communication with no apparent use and odd behavioral trends in network traffic.
+Proxies, firewalls and microsegmentation tools can help create more restrictive policies for traffic and systems communications.

 4. Weak authentication and credential management